roushrsh/AIDA/README.md

 MS2 scans per CV: scheduling budget for each FAIMS CV.\
 MSX per MS1: number of MSX scans associated with each MS1 event.\
 Use GPU: enables GPU use where supported.
 Default is off.\
-Starting order (mid-run): starting elution-order position from `0` to `1`; normally leave at `0`.\
+Starting order (mid-run): starting elution-order position from `0` to `1`; normally leave at `0`.
+This is only if your sample for some reason was interrupted and you know the elution point to start the acquisition at. \
-Target MS3 ions and MS3 ion cutoff: ion targets used for MS3 calling.\ MS3 SSN target: signal-to-noise criterion for MS3 calls.\
+Target MS3 ions and MS3 ion cutoff: The minimum Ion targets used for MS3 calling.\ MS3 SSN target: Minimum Signal-to-noise criterion for MS3 calls.\
 Min/Max MS3 time and round-2 max time: injection-time bounds in milliseconds. \
 MS3 resolution: 50K, 75K, or 90K.\
 SPS: number of synchronous precursor selection fragments when original fragments are used. \